A hygrometer is a humidity sensor or meter that can be used to measure the amount of water vapor in the air.

 Most electronic equipment needs to operate within a temperature and humidity range, particularly computer equipment, routers, and servers.

-Having a humidity sensor that can alert you if either temperature or humidity falls out of range can be a huge advantage to taking corrective action quickly.
+Having a server room thermometer and humidity sensor that can alert you if either temperature or humidity falls out of range can be a huge advantage to taking corrective action quickly.

 Perhaps the power has gone out in the equipment room.
 You can get alerts if power is lost/restored.

-We have one of the few temperature and humidity sensors that has a dedicated power connection so you don’t have to worry about changing batteries.
+We have one of the few temperature and humidity sensors that has a dedicated power connection and Wi-Fi so you don’t have to worry about changing batteries.

 It is best to measure the humidity and temperature in a box without having to open it to see the readings.

-For this reason, a WiFi hygrometer works best since you only need to look at your phone to see the current values.
+For this reason, a WiFi humidity sensor works best since you only need to look at your phone to see the current values.

-The same principle applies to guitar or violin cases, incubators, reptile cages, etc.
+The same principle applies to guitar or violin cases, incubators, reptile cages, greenhouses, etc.

 Home & Safety

-Also, a hygrometer humidity sensor is great at detecting possible water leaks.
-You could put a hygrometer in a room like a basement and monitor the normal humidity levels over time.
+Also, a wireless humidity sensor is great at detecting possible water leaks.
+You could put one in a room like a basement or crawl space and monitor the normal humidity levels over time.

 Looking at the humidity graph you may notice it is gradually trending higher, maybe after lots of rain or bad weather.